BryanWilhite/SonghayCore/README.md

 ### `Songhay.Diagnostics`

-[`TraceSources`](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Diagnostics/TraceSources.cs) defines how tracing should be implemented with a bias toward using “native” .NET tracing.
+This _Core_ is exclusively concerned with _tracing_.
+Logging concerns should be logically above this _Core_. [`TraceSources`](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Diagnostics/TraceSources.cs) and [`TraceSourceExtensions`](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Extensions/TraceSourceExtensions.cs) define how tracing should be implemented with a bias toward using all source levels.
+When tracing is not configured for this _Core_ then it will be ignored without throwing exceptions.

+For a review of the organizational difference between tracing and logging, see “[Tracing vs Logging vs Monitoring: What’s the Difference?](https://www.bmc.com/blogs/monitoring-logging-tracing/)” by [Chrissy Kidd](https://www.linkedin.com/in/chrissy-k-47294593).

 ### `Songhay.Extensions`